kyhau/python-pkg-build-scripts/README.md

 # python-pkg-build-scripts

-This repo contains some scripts for building
+This repo contains scripts for building the following python packages.

 ## gurobipy
 1. gurobipy win32 wheels for python-2.7, python-3.4